 This doesn’t mean everyone’s love lives have stopped altogether, though.
-My fellow singletons and I have gone through break-ups, found future spouses, and adapted dating techniques to suit this new environment.
+Singletons have gone through break-ups, found future spouses, and adapted dating techniques to suit this new environment.
 So for anyone new to the game, take in these golden nuggets of wisdom.

 Write A Note To A Stranger

 For anyone lucky enough to have a hot neighbour, now’s the time to embrace a new opportunity.
 You might have seen them over the garden fence, cleaning the windows or bringing in their lockdown loo rolls, but you were too scared to say ‘hi’, weren’t you?

 Well, your moment has come.
 All it takes is a small note.
 Tear off the end of your shopping list and write a few words asking about some local admin that needs sorting.
 For me, this was once about a car parking space that I needed to borrow.
 If you need a template, you can use mine: “Thanks for letting me use your car parking spot.
 If there’s any way I can repay you, or you just want to come round and say hi (after lockdown), please drop me a text [insert phone number].”